-*** coronavirus updatE *** online Telehealth and telephone appointments available here check out some helpful resources here
+*** coronavirus updatE *** ACCESS appointment booking and online Telehealth Portals here check out some helpful resources here

 However difficult life may seem, there is always something you can do and succeed at.
 Stephen Hawking

 The practice has moved to a full telehealth/telephone service during the COVID-19 pandemic, until further notice.
 Consultations are offered as follows:

 Office hours are Monday-Friday, 9:00 AM - 5:00 PM, excluding public holidays.

 Sometimes people don't know what to except in terms of the duration and number of appointments that will be needed, and over what period of time these will be required, to resolve their problems and struggles.
 This is often hard to judge and is dependent upon a variety of factors.
 The specifics of this will be discussed during your initial consultation and reviewed with you over time.
 However, to give you a broad idea, the commentary below aims to describe some principles and ideas of what to expect for couple and separately, individual work.

 First Consultation: Although appointments are typically of 50 minutes' duration across the sector, it is strongly recommended that the initial consultation for couples be a 'double' appointment of 1 hour and 50 minutes' duration.
 This will ensure adequate time:

 for each person to share their perspective and to feel fully heard,